smart-data-models/dataModel.MachineLearning/MLModel/doc/spec.md

       x-ngsi:
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     dockerImage:
-      description: 'Docker image containing the Machine Learning model'
+      description: Docker image containing the Machine Learning model
       type: string
       x-ngsi:
         type: Property
     id:
-      anyOf: &mlmodel_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     inputAttributes:
-      description: 'Comma-separated list of attributes names (that should have a given type by definition).'
+      description: Comma-separated list of attributes names (that should have a given type by definition)
       items:
         type: string
       type: array